samyukthagopalsamy/samyukthagopalsamy/README.md

 - 💼 Production Engineer at Meta
 - 📍 Based in New York City
-- 💻 Former intern at Meta, Mozilla Firefox, eShipz and Moodys
+- 💻 Former intern at Meta, Mozilla Firefox, eShipz, Moodys and MLH
 - 🛠️ Experience in software engineering, systems, and machine learning
 - 🎓 M.S. in Computer Science from Rutgers University, New Brunswick
 - 👩‍💼 Former President, CS Graduate Student Society at Rutgers